GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit00/unit00-02_deliverables.md

 ### Project work

-Your marked assignment will be to prepare a project work consisting of a 1-2 page introduction, 3-5 pages of description (depends on the project), and 2 pages of discussion.
+Your marked assignment will be to prepare a project work consisting of a 1-2 page introduction, 3-5 pages of description of the setting, **1-2 pages of analysis and results**, and 2 pages of discussion.
 This assignment can also be presented in form of a github page.
+You can submit group projects, but each person must individually address the sections "Analysis" and "Results" for their choosen question.
+This means that each of you should work on your own section on analysis and results for the specific question you are responsible for.